welchbj/formatic/README.md

 ## Synopsis

-`formatic` is a Python tool and library for automated traversal of Python [format() string](https://docs.python.org/3/library/string.html#string-formatting) injections, leaking system information of a vulnerabe service.
+`formatic` is a Python tool and library for automated traversal of Python [format() string](https://docs.python.org/3/library/string.html#string-formatting) injections, leaking system information of a vulnerable service.

 ## Installation